 - This is frequently a dog that craves leadership.
 No, leadership is not "code" for bullying your dog.
 Good leaders inspire confidence and model calmness and poise.
 Strong-minded dogs require clear, consistent leaders.

-- Responsibility – try to find ways your dog can be useful in your household.
+- Give your dog some responsibility – try to find ways your dog can be useful in your household.
 This dog wants to help!